Hillsborough County, Florida: Board of County Commissioners

 The charter divides the power of county government between legislative and executive branches.
 The Board of County Commissioners, which composes the legislative branch, sets overall policy by means of ordinances, resolutions, and motions.

 The executive powers of county government are vested in the county administrator, appointed by county commissioners and charged by the charter to faithfully implement the powers of the board.
 The charter provides for a county attorney, to be hired by the county administrator with the advice and consent of the county commissioners.
 The charter contains a provision for a charter review board appointed by County Commissioners every five years to conduct a study of county government and propose amendments to the charter.
 These amendments must be presented to voters for approval.
 One amendment was approved in November 2002, adding the position of County Internal Performance Auditor to the government structure.
 This position reports directly to the County Commission.

 The current administrator is Bonnie M. Wise, who took office on July 1, 2020, replacing Mike Merrill, who had served as administrator since 2010.
 Wise previously served as the county's deputy administrator and Tampa's chief financial officer.

 Of the seven members of the Board of County Commissioners for Hillsborough County, four are elected from single-member districts, and three are elected county-wide.
 The board approves the county's operating and capital budgets and the county's capital-improvement program.
 It may take action on any programs for the improvement of the county and the welfare of its residents.

+As of 2025, The members of the Board are as follows: